Updated: Jul 5

 Terms like THC and CBD get thrown around a lot, and it’s often hard to find real information about what’s what in the cannabis world.
-THC and CBD are two very different substances, but cultural stigmas and misinformation sometimes lump them both in the same “bad” bin.
+THC and CBD are very different substances, but cultural stigmas and misinformation sometimes lump them in the same “bad” bin.
 After all, “Fear The Reefer,” right?

-The truth is CBD has tremendous health benefits without all the stuff momma warned you about.
+CBD has tremendous health benefits without all the stuff momma warned you about.
 Check out these three myths about CBD.

 Myth #1: CBD Will Make You Feel “High”